Asia stocks make cautious gains before data splurge

 Globally, purchasing managers' indices (PMIs) for manufacturing are out on Tuesday and services on Thursday.
 They are expected to show a picture of growth or at least stability despite geopolitical tensions around Ukraine and Iraq.

-Brent crude oil was down 16 cents at 113.14 a barrel, while U.S. crude futures lost 24 cents to $105.50.
+Brent crude oil LCOc1 was down 16 cents at 113.14 a barrel, while U.S. crude futures CLc1 lost 24 cents to $105.50.
 Oil prices have come off recent highs as fighting in Iraq stayed away from the country's south, where most of its oil is produced.
-[O/R]

 (Editing by Shri Navaratnam)